bstaub/mabr7/README.md

 - No enter of email adress needed for registered users
 - Enter Address, Shipping Method and Payment Data with Validation
 - Show review of the order before final submit
+- abg checkbox must be checked before submitting the order (agb with link)
 - When submitting a order, OrderService creates a new unique order number
 - When submitting a order, OrderService stores the order in orders_completed
 - Anonymous Orders are possible too, in that case OrderService creates a new anonymous order